Manual pre-processing

 Introduction

-For this tutorial, we will assume that you have images of the object, biases, flats and darks.
+For this tutorial, we will assume that you have images of the object, biases, flats, and darks.

-File storage
+File organization

 1. Set the working directory.